Sibbinda Constituency

 Sibbinda Constituency is a constituency in Namibia's Zambezi Region, with its administrative centre located in the settlement of Sibbinda.
 As of 2023, it has a population of 17,126 residents.

-Constituency Profile

-Sibbinda Constituency is located at the centre of the Zambezi Region.
-It borders three constituencies: Linyanti in the southwest, Katima Mulilo Rural in the east, and Kongola in the north.
-It also borders Botswana in the far southeast.
-The constituency is situated alongside the Trans-Zambezi Highway.
-Sibbinda is the administrative centre of the constituency, with Chinchimane as a growth point.
+Sibbinda Constituency is situated alongside the Trans-Caprivi Highway. borders three other Zambezi constituencies: Linyanti in the southwest, Katima Mulilo Rural in the east, and Kongola in the north.
+It further borders Botswana in the far southeast.
+The settlement Chinchimane belongs to this constituency.
 The constituency covers an area of 1,699 km², resulting in a population density of 6.0 people per km².